grafana/grafana/docs/sources/alerting/unified-alerting/high-availability.md

 - Notification logs: Who (which instance) notifier what (which alert)
 - Silences: If an alert should fire or not

-These two states are persisted to the database periodically and when Grafana is successfully shutdown.
+These two states are persisted to the database periodically and when Grafana is gracefully shutdown.

 ## Setup